Tuloy Foundation: Social programs

 Tuloy Foundation organizes various programs catered to street children and other marginalized youth.
 As a residential care institution, it also provides shelter to children in its dormitories each with its own "head of house" who serves as a parental figure to the dormitories' resident children.

 Education

 The Tuloy Foundation offers a non-traditional curriculum for the youth approved by the Department of Education.
 It uses Alternative Learning System (ALS) modules for its education program.

 Sports

 Tuloy is also involved in football and futsal.
 Many of its youth were part of the Philippines' squad for the Homeless World Cup and Street Child World Cup.
 Some were part of the Philippine youth national football teams for both boys and girls, and some members of the defunct United Football League, which was the top-flight football league in the country.
-Tuloy also fielded a team in the PFF Women's League through Tuloy F.C..
+Tuloy also fielded teams in the Philippines Football League, Tuloy F.C., and the PFF Women's League, Tuloy F.C. (women).
 The foundation also has its own artificial football pitch, known as the XO Field for Extraordinary Kids, and a futsal center at its Tuloy sa Don Bosco branch.